 Referral: Although the FarmNet staff person who answers the phone is familiar with farming and farm issues, we may not have or be able to find the specific information you need.
 If we know of someone else who has the information, you will be referred directly to that source.
 We network with other agribusinesses, service providers, educators and specialists on a daily basis, and keep a current referral database on various topics.

-Consulting: When farmers can benefit from working one-on-one with someone knowledgeable about farm finances, farm options, family communication or personal issues, a FarmNet consultant will be assigned to meet with the family.
+Consulting: When farmers can benefit from working one-on-one with someone knowledgeable about farm finances, farm options, family communication or personal issues, NY FarmNet consultants will be assigned to meet with the family.

-Farm Family Consultants and Farm Business Consultants provide free and confidential on-farm visits to answer questions and help find solutions to concerns.
+Family Consultants and Financial Consultants provide free and confidential on-farm visits to answer questions and help find solutions to concerns.
 Topics include (but are not limited to) business and family finances, farm changes, farm management, disaster, stress, family communication and conflict.
-Sometimes the consultant will only make one visit, but more frequently the consultant will make several visits.
-In some cases two consultants will make co-visits in order to assure that both farm and family concerns are addressed.
+Initially, both a family and a financial consultant will visit the farm.
+Subsequent visits may be made by one or both types of consultant to ensure that both farm and family concerns are addressed.

 For help from NY FarmNet, click HERE.